Image

 DukeMobile

 DukeMobile is the app all Duke students should be using!
-It includes an interactive campus map, providing building details and navigation, and an easy access menu, housing all the important information at Duke: news, maps, dining, emergency notifications, transportation, athletics, DukeHub, and more!
+It includes an interactive campus map with building details and navigation, and an easy access menu housing all the important information at Duke: news, events, dining, parking and transportation, DukeHub, and more!

 More information on DukeMobile